Ph.D. Candidate · Experimental Condensed Matter & Spintronics

 Research, fabrication, and teaching roles.

-Planar Hall effect magnetometry and flexible spintronics under strain: device fabrication, angular magnetotransport and noise measurements, MOKE microscopy, and MuMax3 micromagnetic simulations.
+Flexible spintronics under strain: device fabrication, magnetotransport and noise measurements, and AFM characterization.

-Operates sputtering, lithography, and dicing systems; thin-film deposition and device fabrication for research users, and AFM measurements in the MIXA characterization unit.
+Sputtering, lithography, and dicing systems; thin-film deposition and device fabrication for research users; AFM in the MIXA unit.

 Conferences & service